First Swim of the Year: Hardy Swimmers' Guide to April & Early May Cold-Water Spots

 - Next: Swimming Holes on the Appalachian Trail & Long Trail →

-Updated April 21, 2026.
+Updated June 1, 2026.
 Cold-water swimming carries real risks.
-Never swim alone, and consult a doctor if you have cardiovascular conditions.
+Never swim alone, and consult a medical professional first if you have cardiovascular, breathing, seizure, or circulation concerns.